 The downside there of course is that you can only do one Raid a day without having to buy additional Raid passes, and likewise it depends on the luck of the draw with which Raids appear where and when.

 Another method is through foggy weather - the in-game weather system boosts the spawn rates of the corresponding types of Pokémon, but typically foggy weather is one of the rarest types (although this of course depends on where you live), so it's not the most reliably way to track the spooky Pokes down.

 One more is via conducting certain quests for your Field Research.
-As part of the December Research rewards, Making 3 Great Throws will net you an encounter with Gastly, while Transfering 10 Pokémon gives you Misdreavus.
+As part of the January Research rewards, Making 3 Great Throws offers a chance of encountering Gastly, while Sending two Gifts to friends also gives you Gastly.

 Of course, make sure the reward is a Mystery Encounter and not an item, otherwise these won't appear!

 The final option is finding a Ghost-type nest.
 Nests, if you didn't know, are specific spots where large numbers of a certain Pokémon will appear - so you might get a lot of Bulbasaur appearing in a certain park for a period of time, for instance, until the nests change.

 They rotate fairly often, so if you find one be sure to take advantage of it quickly.
 To find out what nests are near you, pop your location into The Silph Road's handy nest locator, here.